 We’ve talked about how important it is to create different tours for different segments.
 UserGuiding made it too easy to create segments that you will want to do it even if you don’t have to:

 UserGuiding allows you to create tooltips and hotspots, which are of course, code-free and customizable:

 And here is what the analytics page looks like:

 Giving the time of effort of coding into improving your product tour instead – or even your product – might be what you need to have fully engaged users who adopt your product.

-As for the price, a basic subscription starts from $99/month while saving you hundreds.
+As for the price, a basic subscription for the user onboarding software starts from $99/month while saving you hundreds.

 Still, if you feel like you can handle the coding, here’s another alternative:

 Intro.js is an open-source library to create interactive product walkthroughs.